Welcome

 22nd March 2025: That's them all gone now.
 Ali.
 Frazier.
 Norton.
 Foreman.
 Damn.

 Of them all, Foreman probably had the greatest boxing gifts.
-His reach was enormous: he could get to almost anyone from way outside their range and didn;t even have to duck back after the attack.
-His sense of position in the ring was unlike any other: he could cut the ring down until you had nowhere to go, then finish you off exactly where he wanted you.
-And that punch: like a steamhamer, it would destroy almost anyone it touched.
-Smokin' Joe was seen as his greatest challenge and he was destroyed by George inside two rounds, memorably being lifted off his feet by one blow that could probably have stopped a horse as he went about his business.
+His reach was enormous: he could get to almost anyone from way outside their range and didn't even have to duck back after the attack.
+(Assuming you had even the senses to retaliate: 'when George hit you, you stayed hit') His sense of position in the ring was unlike any other: his footwork could cut the ring down until you had nowhere to go, then finish you off exactly where he wanted you.
+And that punch: like a steamhammer, it would destroy almost anyone it touched.
+Smokin' Joe was seen as his greatest challenge and he was destroyed by George inside two rounds, memorably being lifted off his feet by one blow that could probably have stopped a horse as he wasgoing about his job.
 George of course lost his crown to a smarter boxer, but not necessarily the greater fighter.
 Afterwards he sunk into a black hole of depression but had the sense to reinvent himself and come out as one of the greatest ambassadors to the sport we have ever known.
-In his prime I doubt there is a fighter alive or dead that he couldn't beat in a straight tow-to-toe bout.
+In his prime I doubt there is a fighter alive or dead that he couldn't beat in a straight toe-to-toe bout.

 Good to see someone back where he most deservedly belongs (at last), even if it was only the sprint.
 He managed to better the field by about 6 seconds over a mere 19 laps.
 I think this will be Ferrari's year, as long as the drivers can work together.